pkel/cpr/DEVELOPMENT.md

 # OCaml

 **Opam** is the OCaml package manager.
-We use it to get our dependencies from the internet in the correct version.
-It also manages different versions of the OCaml compiler.
+Like pip or npm.
+We use it do download and install our OCaml dependencies and to manage different versions of the OCaml compiler.

 You do not have to interact with opam directly.
 Just make sure that a recent version (>= 2.0) is installed on your system.
+[Follow these instructions](https://opam.ocaml.org/doc/Install.html).
 Then use `make setup` to setup an OCaml toolchain in the current working directory under `./_opam`.